-This menu is very similar to the File System Selection menu displayed during the initial configuration of dmaudit.
+This menu is very similar to the filesystem selection menu displayed during the initial configuration of dmaudit, as shown in "Specifying Filesystems to Scan" on page 22.
 The view option lets you see the current filesystem list, and edit allows you to change the list.

 Unlike the initial configuration display, this menu does not have an accept option.
-Instead, any changes to the filesystem list take effect when you next return to the Main menu. dmaudit must discard any current snapshot when the filesystem list is modified; if you select edit while a snapshot exists, you are asked to confirm your actions:
+Instead, any changes to the filesystem list take effect when you next return to the MAIN menu. dmaudit must discard any current snapshot when the filesystem list is modified; if you select edit while a snapshot exists, you are asked to confirm your actions: